MuhammadHassanRazaa/MuhammadHassanRazaa/README.md

 ### Hi there 👋

-A hardworking and resourceful individual seeking to work in a student as a computer scientist with the ability to persuade and convince people about computer-related works.
+A hardworking and resourceful individual seeking to work as a computer scientist with the ability to persuade and convince people about computer-related works.

 ### Key skills